mehul-anshumali/Internship_PhonePe/week6/Tasks/RMQ/T7 - Publisher and Consumer.md

 # Create a publisher and consumer for the ```DATA``` queue, the messages which were not consumed by the consumer should move to the ```DATA_SIDELINE``` queue after a specific time.

-- Created python script for publisher and consumer:- <a href=https://github.com/mehul-anshumali/Internship_PhonePe/tree/main/week6/Tasks/RMQ/publisher-consumer> Publisher/Consumer </a>
+- Script for publisher and consumer:- <a href=https://github.com/mehul-anshumali/Internship_PhonePe/tree/main/week6/Tasks/RMQ/publisher-consumer> Publisher/Consumer </a>

-- Created python script to move messages to ```DATA_SIDELINE``` queue:- <a href="https://github.com/mehul-anshumali/Internship_PhonePe/blob/main/week6/Tasks/RMQ/publisher-consumer/shovel.py"> Move messages </a>
+- Script to move messages to ```DATA_SIDELINE``` queue:- <a href="https://github.com/mehul-anshumali/Internship_PhonePe/blob/main/week6/Tasks/RMQ/publisher-consumer/shovel.py"> Move messages </a>